kjcolley7/CTF-WriteUps/2019/watevr/Hjarnknull/README.md

 Hjarnknull is a challenge where you're given a Python script that's an emulator for a custom instruction set architecture.
 You are tasked to implement addition, subtraction, and multiplication in a very limited assembly language that only has a few bitwise operations built-in.

 How hard could it possibly be?
 I can't imagine there's any way that I would spend 12 hours straight working on this challenge (narrator: he did).
 I had MANY failed attempts at solving this challenge before finally coming up with a working solution.
 All of my scripts are included in this directory, including my failed attempts and various tests.
+I played this CTF as part of Pwninsula, and we ended up coming in 9th place overall.

 ### Instruction Set